 From the Azure portal, after you sign in as admin, select “Subscriptions” and chose the desired one.
 By default, if the admin user has purchased the Azure subscription, the user will show up as Account Admin, this being the subscription role.
-For more information about the Azure subscription roles, see Add or change Azure administrator roles that manage the subscription or services.
+For more information about the Azure subscription roles, see Add or change Azure subscription administrators.

 In this example, the user "firstname.lastname@example.org" is the Owner of the "Free Trial" subscription in the AAD tenant "Default tenant Azure".
 Since this user is the creator of the Azure subscription with the initial Microsoft Account “Outlook” (Microsoft Account = Outlook, Live etc.) the default domain name for all other users added in this tenant will be "@alflaniganuoutlook.onmicrosoft.com".
 By design, the syntax of the new domain is formed by putting together the username and domain name of the user who created the tenant and adding the extension ".onmicrosoft.com".
 Furthermore, users can sign in with a custom domain name in the tenant after adding and verifying it for the new tenant.
 For more information on how to verify a custom domain name in an Azure Active Directory tenant, see Add a custom domain name to your directory.